 The smock dress trend is perfect for keeping a bump on the down low.
 And this one is just north of cool, in my opinion.
 The loose fit combined with the (yet again) trendy button through design will hide a pretty big bump.
 You will feel both comfortable and snappy.

 ASOS has a lot of really great options to check out.

 There are essentially 5 dress styles with great nursing function.
 That doesn’t sound like much but they come in a wide variety so I’m sure you can find more than one you like.
 Maybe even love.
 I got a couple of maternity and nursing dresses I still wear when I’m back to my regular self.

 This style should be avoided if you don’t have much of a waist.
 This is because in most cases the top will give the impression of an even straighter figure.
 But there are a lot of different options and if you want one, look for a dress with tight top.

 Overall, I’m not super impressed by this style as I find it to be a little tricky.
 You have to lift up the top and separate the fabric.
 That takes two hands if the flap doesn’t stay up by itself.
 Then you also have to hold it up with your chin.
 This particular dress has a tight fit and that makes it a lot easier.

 It will probably be really easy for you to find a fold-down dress you like, because there are so many beautiful ones to choose from.
 The problem is that almost everyone has a v-neck.
 Or this is only a problem if you got a small chest as the neckline elongates.
-If you got a small chest and still want a v-neck, go for a high cut.
+If you got a small chest and still want a v-neck, go for a high cut, like the one in he picture.
 If you on the other hand are big busted, a fold-down nursing dress is the prefect choice.